Mott transition in a cavity-boson system: A quantitative comparison between theory and experiment: Experimental setup and measurement protocol

-On the other hand, deep inside the self-organized phase, the cavity fluctuations vanish and atomic behavior becomes dominant.
-In this region, atom loss becomes a key factor.
-A decrease in the atom number effectively increases $|\Delta_\mathrm{eff}|$ when both $\Delta_c$ and $U_0$ are negative [cf. Eq.~\eqref{eq:def_delta_eff}], and it generally indicates that a higher pump strength $E_p$ is required to achieve the same lattice depth [cf. Eq.~\eqref{eq:checker_depth}].
-Therefore, all phase boundaries are shifted towards higher pump strength when atom loss occurs.
-Since a longer ramping time implies a larger atom loss and hence a larger shift in the boundary, a fast ramp with $T_r = 20$~ms is thus preferred for the measurement of the steady-state SSF--SMI boundary.
-This boundary is extracted from the momentum space density distribution $\tilde{\rho}(\mathbf{k})$~\cite{klinder15,lin19,greiner02,kato08,bakhtiari15}.
+We then use the fast ramp $T_r=20$~ms to determine the SSF--SMI boundary, which is extracted from the momentum space density distribution $\tilde{\rho}(\mathbf{k})$~\cite{klinder15,lin19,greiner02,kato08,bakhtiari15}.
 To measure the momentum distribution we repeat the experiment several times where we stop at a certain pump strength for ballistic expansion of the sample.
 After switching off all the trapping potentials and a 25~ms long time of flight, we detect the momentum distribution using single-shot absorption images.
-Thereafter, we can extract the width of the central peak from the distribution, and mark the SSF--SMI boundary at the pump strength where the width starts to increase.
+Thereafter, we extract the width of the central peak from the distribution, and mark the SSF--SMI boundary at the pump strength where the width starts to increase.
 The measured SSF--SMI boundary is marked as the black line with circles in the phase diagram Fig.~\ref{fig:diagram}.
-We note that with the fast ramping protocol $T_r=20$~ms, the measured dynamical NP--SSF is indeed significantly shifted towards larger pump strengths when compared to the slow ramping protocol (see Appendix~\ref{sec:diagram_fast}).
+With the fast ramping protocol $T_r=20$~ms, the measured dynamical NP--SSF is indeed significantly shifted towards larger pump strengths when compared to the slow ramping protocol (see Appendix~\ref{sec:diagram_fast}).
+Nevertheless, the cavity field and the induced potential converge to the steady-state values soon after the system dynamically enters the self-organized phase, as verified in Ref.~\cite{klinder152}.
+This significantly reduces the retardation effect on the dynamical SSF--SMI boundary.